Asylum2032/foresightinteractive/pages/factors/factor_clima_change_displacement.md

 # A (Optimist)
 Climate refugees protected by international protection policy and environmental policy reduces impacts
-* Refugee and asylum legislation expanded to include climate-induced displacement, allowing people to get a recognised status, no qualification limbo for applicants
+* Refugee and asylum legislation expanded to include climate change-induced displacement, allowing people to get a recognised status, no qualification limbo for applicants
 * Technologically protecting people from the effects of natural disasters (e.g. predictions of flood levels, droughts etc.), mitigation policy and pre-emptive operations reduce impacts
 * International land ownership rights are strengthened / expanded (e.g. include indigenous groups etc.) giving peo-ple the tools to dispute expropriation
 * Community sponsorships, work and visa programmes related to certain skills and regions are created